yikyyy/ARCADE-Challenge/prep_train/segmentation_dataset/readme.md

-The dataset used for the challenge https://zenodo.org/record/7981245
+The dataset used in the challenge

+https://zenodo.org/record/7981245